For latest PDF version, see here.

 Dame-Griff, Avery.
+2020.
 “Trans Cultures Online.”
 In The International Encyclopedia of Gender, Media, and Communication, edited by Karen Ross and Marco Scarcelli.
 John Wiley.
-Forthcoming.

 Dame-Griff, Avery.
+2019.
 “Algorithms are a Feminist Issue.”
-In Advanced Undergraduate Theory Reader in Women’s, Gender, Feminist, and Sexuality Studies, edited by L. Ayu Saraswati and Barbara Shaw.
+In Feminist and Queer Theories: A Transnational Reader, edited by L. Ayu Saraswati and Barbara Shaw.
 Oxford University Press.
-Forthcoming.

 Dame-Griff, Avery.
 Review of Representing Trans: Linguistic, Legal and Everyday Perspectives, edited by Evan Hazenberg and Miriam Meyerhoff.
 Language in Society 47, no. 4 (2018): 647-648.

 Review of Transfeminist Perspectives in and beyond Transgender and Gender Studies, edited by Anne Enke.
 Women’s Studies in Communication 37, no. 1 (2014): 111-113.

 - “How the bulletin board systems, email lists and Geocities pages of the early internet created a place for trans youth to find one another and explore coming out.”
 The Conversation (later syndicated in Slate.)
 May 25, 2021.